Feedback suppression

 Notice that it have been used the notation \(\tilde {\cdot }\) to highlight that \(\tilde {\mathbf n}\) is an approximation of \(\mathbf n\) (our sampled true-voice signal), and the notation \(\hat {\cdot }\) to emphasize that \(\hat {\mathbf s}\) is a registered6 prediction for \(s\) reaching our microphone.
 Notice also that, if \({\mathbf s}[0]\) is the first sample of a chunk (\(c\)-th chunk), the sample \({\mathbf s}[-d]\) could belong to a previous chunk (the \((c-1)\)-th chunk).

-We can improve the performance of the previous feedback cancellation solution if we take also into consideration that the feedback signal that finally reaches our microphone is the convolution of \(s(t)\) and a signal \(h(t)\) that represents the echo response of our local audioset (speaker, mic, walls, monitor, keyboard, our body, ...) to a impulse signal \(\delta (t)\).7 In other words, we can modify Eq. \eqref{eq:simplest} to compute
+We can improve the performance of the previous feedback cancellation solution if we take also into consideration that the feedback signal that finally reaches our microphone is (at least in part) the convolution of \(s(t)\) and a signal \(h(t)\) that represents the echo response of our local audioset (speaker, mic, walls, monitor, keyboard, our body, ...) to an impulse signal \(\delta (t)\).7 In other words, we can modify Eq. \eqref{eq:simplest} to compute

 where \(\mathbf S\) is the (digital) Fourier transform8 of \(\mathbf s\), \(\mathbf H\) is the Fourier transform9 of \(\mathbf h\), and \({\mathcal F}^{-1}\) represents the inverse (digital) Fourier transform.
 Notice that all these transforms are applied to digital signals, and there exist fast algorithms (with complexity \(O\log _2O\)).